Kaynan-create/Amazon-Product-Review-Analysis/README.md

 # DSA-Amazon-Case-Study-Project
+## Project Overview
-This project focuses on analyzing Amazon Product Sales data primarily using Microsoft Excel.
-The dataset contains information scraped from Amazon product pages, including product details (name, category, price, discount, ratings) and customer engagement metrics (reviews, review titles, and review content).
+This project focuses on analyzing Amazon Product Sales data to uncover key insights into pricing, discounts, customer ratings and review trends.
+This project demonstrates skills in Microsoft Excel for data cleaning, transformation, analysis and visualization.
+## Dataset Used
+The dataset was scrapped from Amazon project pages and it contains:
+- **Product Details**: Name, Category, Price, Discount and ratings
+- **Customer Engagement**: Rating Count, Review Title and Review content

+Each row represents a unique product with aggregated reviewer data.
+## Tools & Technologies
+In this project, Microsoft Excel was primarily used to clean the data, create pivot tables, create calculated columns, create interactive dashboard and visualization, get key insights and a